 The signs of confirmation

-I have all the trades saved on screen shot, all 200 of them, showing how I started with 300 euro and went up to 100M.
+I have all the trades saved on the screenshot, all 200 of them, showing how I started with 300 euro and went up to 100M.

-In the meantime they blocked my account stating that I hacked their website.
-Other reviews over the internet also show that this is a shady website, and the way they speak to you, you start doubting who is who’s customer.’
+In the meantime, they blocked my account stating that I hacked their website.
+Other reviews over the internet also show that this is a shady website, and the way they speak to you, you start doubting who is who’s the customer.’